TITANIUM PARK LIMITED IS A WHOLLY OWNED SUBSIDIARY OF WAIKATO REGIONAL AIRPORT LIMITED (WRAL)

 Skilled workforce - 39% degree qualified

-Hamilton Airport is the second busiest certificated airport for flight movements in New Zealand.
-With a catchment of around 497,000 people Hamilton Airport boasts the fourth longest commercial runway in the country and provides travellers with a gateway to the central North Island.
+Hamilton Airport has a catchment of around 497,000 people and boasts the fourth longest commercial runway in the country.
+It provides travellers with a gateway to the central North Island.

 The airport itself is surrounded by a vibrant aviation community which includes pilot training organisations, helicopter operators, aircraft manufacturers and aviation maintenance businesses.